-There are two elements to the grants awarded from Common Good Funds: recurring grants (i.e. those awarded for a period of some years) or large grant awards that are agreed by the FRCPB.
-In addition the FRCPB also agrees the budget available to Local Partnerships for subsequent award to community groups.
-Local Partnerships were set up in an effort to involve communities more directly in the decision-making of the Council, and they are comprised of the elected members of the relevant wards, along with representatives from local community groups e.g. Community Councils, Elderly Forums, Youth Groups etc. Each Local Partnership is allocated an annual budget, and they consider at relevant meetings (held in public) the grant requests they have received.
-Only eligible grants may be considered - further information on the eligibility criteria may be obtained from the Council.
+There are two types of grant awarded from Common Good Funds: recurring grants (i.e. those awarded for a period of some years) or large grant awards that are agreed by the Finance, Resources and Customer Service Policy Board.

+The Finance, Resources and Customer Service Policy Board also agrees the budget available to Local Partnerships for awards to community groups.
+Local Partnerships were set up in an effort to involve communities more directly in the decision-making of the Council, and they are comprised of elected members of the relevant wards, along with representatives from local community groups e.g. Community Councils, Elderly Forums, Youth Groups, etc. Each Local Partnership is allocated an annual budget and considers at public meetings the grant requests they have received.
+Only eligible grants may be considered; further information on the eligibility criteria can be obtained from the Council's website at www.renfrewshire.gov.uk/localpartnershipfunding.